 35 + 10

 So you have seen it, the manufacturer describes this Kelty Zyp 38 Pack as a lightweight hiking pack designed with comfort and breathability in mind.
-In my view, they succeded in all these features.
+In my view, they succeeded in all these features.
 The pack is indeed very light and comfortable, and the breathability is excellent.
-The price is more than appropriate.
+The price is more than appropriate, I am sure this is a bargain for such a top-quality pack and for such a renown brand.
 Fully recommended.

 If you need more options, please visit my page with packs in the 35-55 liters range.
 You will find top brands’ packs presented in detail.